mirayiyidogan/swe_550_robotfw/README.md

 4. Set the suite variable ${SUITE_USER_ID} with the user ID.
 5. Validate the JSON response against the user post schema ${GLOBAL_SCHEMA_USER_POST} using the Validate Schema keyword.

-Please note that the above test case assumes the existence of the necessary resource files, variables, and keywords, and it should be adjusted as per your specific implementation.

-Test Case: Verify Existing User
+### Test Case: Verify Existing User ###

-Description: This test case verifies the functionality of retrieving an existing user through the Get User API endpoint.
+**Description:** This test case verifies the functionality of retrieving an existing user through the Get User API endpoint.

-Test Steps:
+**Steps:**

-Log a message to the console indicating the request is being sent to ${GLOBAL_ENDPOINT_USERS}/1.
+1. Log a message to the console indicating the request is being sent to ${GLOBAL_ENDPOINT_USERS}/1.
-Send a GET request to retrieve the user with ID 1.
+2. Send a GET request to retrieve the user with ID 1.
-Store the response in the variable ${response}.
+3. Store the response in the variable ${response}.
-Validate the JSON response against the user ID schema ${GLOBAL_SCHEMA_USERS_ID} using the Validate Schema keyword.
+4. Validate the JSON response against the user ID schema ${GLOBAL_SCHEMA_USERS_ID} using the Validate Schema keyword.
-Please note that the above test case assumes the existence of the necessary resource files, variables, and keywords, and it should be adjusted as per your specific implementation.

 ## Unhappy Case